TrionChainFoundation/trionchain-whitepaper/README.md

 ### B. On-Chain Layer: The Ledger (Rust/Substrate)
 *   **Role:** Validation & Settlement.
 *   **Function:** A sovereign Substrate-based blockchain that verifies the oracle's signature and validates the data against physical constraints (e.g., `If Stress > Limit, Reject Transaction`).
 It records the state immutably and executes smart contract logic.
+*   **Consensus Note:** The oracle does not decide validity; it only proposes a physical state.
+Final acceptance is determined on-chain by protocol rules.
 *   **Tech Stack:** Rust, Polkadot SDK, Sr25519 Cryptography.

 ---